Marie Trintignant: Career

 She first appeared on screen aged four in My Love, My Love, which was directed by her mother and starred her father.
 Trintignant's first film to generate significant critical acclaim was Série noire, in which she starred alongside Patrick Dewaere.

-In 1988, Trintignant worked under French director Claude Chabrol in the film Une Affaire de Femme, in which she played a young prostitute in wartime Vichy France.
+In 1988, Trintignant worked under French director Claude Chabrol in the film Une Affaire de Femmes, in which she played a young prostitute in wartime Vichy France.
 Of the role and Chabrol's impact on her career, Trintignant later reflected, "Until then, I had always felt that I was a fraud if I did not go to extremes in showing my characters' pain, but he taught me lightness.
 He showed me how to grow without false tragedy."
 She worked with Chabrol again in 1991 on the film Betty, an adaptation of a book by Georges Simenon.

 In 1990, Trintignant was involved in a serious car accident which she narrowly survived.
 The accident hardly impacted the pace of her career, and she starred in 21 films afterwards, including Les Amants du Pont-Neuf in 1991 and Wild Target in 1993, starring alongside Jean Rochefort and Guillaume Depardieu.
 She starred opposite her then-husband François Cluzet in the 1995 film The Apprentices, and in 1998, she appeared again with Depardieu in White Lies.
 Two of Trintignant's films were released posthumously: Janis et John, a biographical film directed by her estranged husband Samuel Benchetrit, in which Trintignant starred as Janis Joplin, and Colette, une femme libre, a biographical miniseries in which Trintignant played the lead role of French novelist Colette.

 Trintignant stated that she enjoyed portraying marginalized women and tragic heroes on film; she enjoyed playing characters who allowed her to speak "for those who don't deserve being spoken for."
 She performed in both comedies and tragedies.